cdapio/cdap/cdap-docs/admin-manual/source/installation/cloudera.rst

 - Note that the CDAP Gateway/Router Service is not a `Cloudera Manager Gateway Role
   <http://www.cloudera.com/content/www/en-us/documentation/enterprise/latest/topics/cm_mc_managing_roles.html>`__
   but is instead another name for the CDAP Router Service.

+- CDAP also provides its own Gateway role that can be used to install CDAP client configurations on other hosts of the cluster.

 - All services run as the ``'cdap'`` user installed by the parcel.